 INDIANAPOLIS SOUTH BEND 317-846-5591 219-287-8878 CLASSES BEGIN DEC 10 SMC Liturgy Committee to discuss Eucharistic rituals by Kathy Cawley The newly formed Liturgy Committee at Saint Mary's is meeting weekly to study the rituals and understand the options in celebrating the Eucharist more fully.
 Chairperson ist more fully.
-Joan Holland along with Professor Reginald Bain, Father Joseph Keena, Joyce Schumanske, Mary Ryan, Father David Murphy and Sr. Veronice Fisher are examining all aspects of what it means to plan a liturgy.
-Joan Holland sums up her goal for the project as, "To recover the richness of our liturgical tradition."
+Joan Holland along with Professor Reginald Bain, Father Joseph Keena, Joyce Schumanske, Mary Ryan, Father David Mur-phy and Sr. Veronice Fisher are examining all aspects of what it means to plan a liturgy Joan Holland sums up her goal for the project as, "To recover the richness of our liturgical tradition."
 Other aims of the group are to expand liturgical ministries, including ushers, readers, Eucharistic ministers and musicians.
-Holland hopes that through the efforts of the group, more Saint Mary's students will become actively involved in the Morning and evening prayer services and more frequent Reconciliation opportunities are also being organized and developed.
-In addition, two retreatlike workshops are being planned by the team at the Notre Dame Center for Pastoral Lit-urgy.
-These sessions will include study, reflection, prayer and discussion, and all are welcome to attend.
+Holland hopes that through the efforts of the group, more Saint Mary's students will become actively involved in the Liturgy.
+Morning and evening prayer services and more frequent Reconciliation opportunities are also being organized and developed.
+In addition, two retreatlike workshops are being planned by the team at the Notre Dame Center for Pastoral Lit-These sessions will include study, reflection, prayer and discussion, and all are welcome to attend.
 The Liturgy Committee welcomes any suggestions from the student body in an attempt to suit each student's spiritual and liturgical needs.
 Hard to find Records?

 Go to

 Just for the Record,

 whose new specialty

-recordmart (thousands of collectors albums and cutouts) will open SOON at LOEWS Merchandise Mart
+recordmart (thousands of collectors albums and cutouts) will open SOON at

-Next to bus station, downtown
+LOEWS Merchandise Mart Next to bus station, downtown

-THE OBSERVER OFFICE WILL CLOSE FOR THANKSGIVING BREAK AT 4:30 pm ON TUESDAY NOV.
-20 AND REOPEN AT 9:30 am ON MONDAY NOV.26 FIRST ISSUE AFTER BREAK WILL BE TUES.
-NOV.
-27
+The Catholic Committee on Urban Ministry met to discuss the reorganization of a campaign on women in the church.
+[Photo by Tim McKeogh] THE OBSERVER OFFICE WILL CLOSE FOR THANKSGIVING BREAK AT 4:30 pm ON TUESDAY NOV.
+20 AND REOPEN AT 9:30 am ON MONDAY NOV.26 FIRST ISSUE AFTER BREAK WILL BE TUES, NOV.
+27 DOONESBUR